Ahris/fire_emblem_syntax/README.md

 # Fire Emblem Syntax
 This is the syntax definition for Fire Emblem dialogue code.
+The color theme in the demo image is Monokai.

 ## Usage
 1. Open Sublime Text